dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kyma.md

 1. Access the SAP BTP, Kyma environment via the SAP BTP cockpit:

-    !!!
-Note
-		The Trial landscape can be accessed from [here](https://account.hanatrial.ondemand.com)

 1. Deploy Eclipse Dirigible:

     - Copy and paste the following content into `deployment.yaml`: